Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization: Weak corrector theory

-and where we omit matrix contractions in the notation.
-Note that in~\eqref{eq:share} we do not share evenly the number of Riesz transforms on both sides, as we wish to have as little as possible such operators on the test function $X_L^\sharp\ast_L g_L$ in order to obtain the best norm.
+where $\Aa_L^*$ stands for the pointwise transpose of $\Aa_L$.
+We emphasize that we do not share evenly the number of Riesz operators on $X_L^\sharp\ast_Lg_L$ and on $1$ in~\eqref{eq:share}: this is critical as we need to have as little as possible such operators on the test function $X_L^\sharp\ast_L g_L$ in order to obtain the best norm.